aminer-looker/music-db/README.md

 This repository contains code to scrape the [Classical Music Database](http://www.classicalmusicdb.com) and dump the contents into a local MySQL database named "music".
+It also contains the LookML definitions to view the database in Looker.

 ### Setup ###